estii20/perfect_pointes/README.md

 ![Perfect Pointes](documentation/images/navbar_mob.png "Navbar")

 Users receive a more streamlined experience so that they don't get overwhelmed and leave.

 Navbar - Signup/Login shows instead of Logout if user is not logged in.
+If user is logged in, the navbar displays a "Welcome" message.

 ![Perfect Pointes](documentation/images/account_nav.png "Navbar")

 Staff option for Product Management available logged-in staff member registered as superusers - they receive a dropdown that allows for adding and editing pointe shoe products.
+When adding a new product the form alerts the admin if the SKU is already in use so that the new product can be added successfully.

 ![Perfect Pointes](documentation/images/product_management.png "Navbar")